lyteword/chspurgeon-tod/volume-1/psalm-24.md

 earnest tone—

-## "Who shall ascend into the holy hill of the Lord?
+Who shall ascend into the holy hill of the Lord?

 Or who shall stand in his holy place?"

 To which the first chorus responds—

-## "He that hath clean hands, and a pure heart;
+He that hath clean hands, and a pure heart;

 Who hath not lifted up his soul unto vanity, nor sworn deceitfully."

 And then the second chorus—

-## "He shall receive the blessing from the Lord,
+He shall receive the blessing from the Lord,

 And righteousness from the God of his salvation."

 This part of the sacred song may, in like manner, be supposed to have lasted till they reached the gate of the city, when the king began again in this grand and exalted strain:—

-## "Lift up your heads, O ye gates;
+Lift up your heads, O ye gates;

 And be ye lift up, ye everlasting doors,